-Affordability is the results obtained from the analysis of the Life-Cycle Cost (LCC) of a proposed acquisition, which the purchase is in accord with the resources and long term requirements of the acquirer.
+Affordability is the results obtained from the analysis of the Life-Cycle Cost (LCC) of a proposed acquisition, in which the purchase is in accord with the resources and long-term requirements of the acquirer.

 - Affordability Considerations

 - Affordability Assessments

 1. Affordability Consideration: Play an important role in identifying capability needs throughout the Joint Capabilities Integration and Development System (JCIDS) requirements process.
 Affordability is part of the:

 - Capability Development Document (CDD)

 - Capability Production Document (CPD)

 2. Affordability Assessment: The purpose of the assessment is to demonstrate that a program’s projected funding and manpower requirements are realistic and achievable.
 There are two (2) approaches that the DAG has identified in conducting an affordability assessment.
 These approaches are:

 - Analyze projected annual program funding